PortingPivot/Caxton-Mirrored/README.md

 ### Current limitations

+* **Arabic shaping in legacy fonts is not currently supported.** Making this work in the presence of styling and proper bidirectional text handling is complicated as we cannot use ICU4J’s API for this.
+If you want Arabic text to render properly, then you’ll have to use a font with Arabic support under Caxton.
 * Generating MTSDFs from fonts is expensive; it takes about 3 minutes to load 4 families of Inter.
 For this reason, Caxton will cache the results after this is first done.
-* Underline and strikethrough styles are not yet implemented for Caxton text.
-* Most text handler calculations are not yet aware of text in Caxton fonts.
+* Not all handler calculations are currently aware of text in Caxton fonts.
     * In addition, many UI elements in Minecraft make incorrect assumptions about text rendering.
 Making them aware of bidirectional text – let alone matters such as ligatures – will be a major undertaking, and patches in this area are welcome.